maksatsat/maksatsat.github.io/index.md

 <img class="profile-picture" src="me.jpeg">

 Hi!
 I am a second year MSc student at Moscow Institute of Physics and Technology.
+I also work as a research assistant at the Laboratory of Fundamental and Applied X-ray Astrophysics at Space Research Institute (IKI).

+I research is dedicated to transient X-ray sources such as Supergiant Fast X-ray Transients (SFXTs) and Supergiant X-ray Binaries (SgXBs) and X-ray bursters.

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)